Everyone can feel that something in the world is colder than it should be.

 At last, distance is gone.

-And the gospel is the voice that says:
+And so the gospel is the voice that says:

 The road home is still open.